This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Pest control in food processing facilities #

-Clause 8.3.2 states that Table 8.2 substances can be used in food processing facilities to control pests.
-Can substances listed in Table 4.2 (column 2) (e.g. pheromones, sodium tetraborate) also be used?
+Clause 8.3.2 states that substances listed in Table 8.2 of CAN/CGSB-32.311 can be used in food processing facilities to control pests.
+Can substances listed in CAN/CGSB-32.311 Table 4.2 (column 2) (e.g. pheromones, sodium tetraborate) also be used?
 (392)